greedymelon/inception/README.md

 ````
 make up
 ````
-Now, if we open our browser at our website name with HTTPS, we will find our WordPress website.
-In case you receive a warning of not being safe (this happens because the certificate in this project is not validated)  just ignore it. <br>
+Now, if you open your browser at your website name with HTTPS, you will find your WordPress website.
+In case you receive a warning of not being secure (this happens because the certificate in this project is not validated), just ignore it. <br>
 To stop and destroy our container: <br>
 ````
 make down